marco262/my_wiki/data/dnd/general/adventuring.md

 When you begin your research, the DM determines whether the information is available, how many days of downtime it will take to find it, and whether there are any restrictions on your research (such as needing to seek out a specific individual, tome, or location).
 The DM might also require you to make one or more ability checks, such as an Intelligence (Investigation) check to find clues pointing toward the information you seek, or a Charisma (Persuasion) check to secure someone's aid.
 Once those conditions are met, you learn the information if it is available.

 For each day of research, you must spend 1 gp to cover your expenses.
-This cost is in addition to your normal [[[equipment:expenses|lifestyle expenses]]].
+This cost is in addition to your normal [[[general:Equipment#expenses|lifestyle expenses]]].

 ### Training